mscoutermarsh/scrum_yo/README.md

 If using RVM, install it to your global gemset:

     $ rvm @global do gem install scrum_yo

-ScrumYo uses the GitHub API to grab your recent commits/pull requests.

 ## Usage

-There is only 1 command!
+There is only one command!
 To see your recent activity:

     $ scrumyo

+You'll have to login to your GitHub account on first use.

 ## Authentication

 You'll be asked to login to GitHub your first time using ScrumYo.
-Credentials are then saved to your ```~/.netrc``` file.
-You should use a [personal access token](https://github.com/settings/tokens/new) instead of your password!
+This creates an OAuth token to be used for subsequent logins.
+Oauth token is saved to your ```~/.netrc``` file.

 ## Contributing